belowlab/IMMerge/README.md

         * ```--write_with```: (Optional) Default is bgzip, but gzip is also valid.
 User specified program to write compressed file.
         * ```--use_rsid```: (Optional) Default is False.
                     If input VCFs use rsID instead of chr:pos:ref:alt, set this option to True to avoid duplicate IDs (rsID may not be unique).
+                    New IDs in chr:pos:ref:alt format will be created.
 Also need to use the same setting in merging step.
 		* ```--mixed_genotype_status```: (Optional) Default is False.
 Valid values are (not case-sensitive): {0|1|True|False}.
 Whether some variants have more than one genotype status (True) or not (False).
 Use together with arguments ```--genotyped``` and ```--imputed```.
 If False then output genotype status of each variant is the last genotype status in its INFO column.
 If True then output genotype status fo reach variant will be: ALL=all genotyped, SOME=at least one genotyped, NONE=no genotyped.')

         * ```--genotyped```: (Optional) Default is TYPED/TYPED_ONLY in concordance to TOPMed output.
 Label for genotyped variants.
 Multiple values can be supplied in one string separated by /')